 The CDA-DSS Profile introduces actor options for Content Creator and Content Consumer.
 These options are used in addition to the Content Creator and Content Consumer Options defined by other Patient Care Coordination profiles.

-Table X.1-1 lists the transactions for each actor directly involved in the Summary Section Profile.
+Table X.1-1 lists the transactions for each actor directly involved in the CDA-DSS Profile.
 In order to claim support of this integration profile, an implementation must perform the required transactions (labeled “R”).
 Transactions labeled “O” are optional.
 A complete list of options defined by this profile and that implementations may choose to support are listed in Volume 1, Section X.2.

-Table X.1-1: Summary Section Integration Profile - Actors and Transactions
+Table X.1-1: CDA-DSS Integration Profile - Actors and Transactions